 Prac Counselors are responsible for providing the supervisor their available times for seeing clients, and for keeping those times open for client assignment until full.
 Supervisors and Prac Counselors together are responsible for reserving the room where these therapy sessions take place.

-Practicum Counselors receive one full hour each week of individual, clinical supervision.
-This supervision is provided by advanced doctoral students in Clinical and Counseling Psychology.
-They are with us at the University of Puget Sound, usually from out-of- state, to complete a year-long Pre-Doctoral Internship with us.
+Practicum Counselors receive one hour each week of individual, clinical supervision.
+This supervision is provided by advanced doctoral students in Clinical or Counseling Psychology.
+They are with us at the University of Puget Sound, usually from out-of- state, to complete a year-long Doctoral Internship with us.
 Your supervisor will review recordings of your counseling sessions in order to help you deepen your skills.
 Your supervisor will also be receiving supervision.
 This is called "Supervision-of-Supervision," and is common practice.
 (S)he will present recordings of his/her work with you to a Licensed Psychologist on our staff.
 For this reason, Practicum Counselors at CHWS must feel comfortable recording both their counseling sessions and their supervision sessions.
 This approach assures the highest quality therapy for clients and the highest quality supervision for trainees.

 This individual supervision of Practicum Counselors occurs over-and-above whatever group supervision you may receive in the Practicum Course at your academic home department, and whatever guidance you may receive at another placement.

 You and your supervisor will complete evaluations at the mid-point of each semester, then again at the end of each semester.
 Your supervisor will provide these written evaluations to your academic department.
 You will also be asked for your feedback on the quality of the training you're receiving.

 An overall time commitment of one academic year (late August - late May) is required of Practicum Counselors.
 Prac Counselors begin with us at the end of August for a two-day orientation to the program.
 They begin individual supervision immediately and begin building a caseload in early September.